 From here on, the HR team can continuously track the progress of every employee.
-It becomes extremely useful, especially when a company operates with more than 10 employees.
+It becomes extremely useful with the help of platforms like iSpring Learn, especially when a company operates with more than 10 employees.
 It reduces potential errors and ensures the holistic growth and development of everyone.

 This automated learning management system can also provide real-time feedback and recognition, as well as reminders and notifications.
 Together, these features allow employees to perform well in their training and retain their newly-learned skills while staying motivated and engaged.

 2. VR- and AI-based learning solutions